-- (a) There should be not less than three trustees; including up to 4 ex-officio trustees but there shall be no upper limit on the number of trustees. - (b) There must be at least three charity trustees.
-If the number falls below this minimum, the remaining trustee or trustees may act only to call a meeting of the charity trustees, or appoint a new charity trustee. - (c) The maximum number of charity trustees that can be appointed is as provided in subclause (a) of this clause.
-No trustee appointment may be made in excess of these provisions.
+- (a) There must be at least three charity trustees.
+If the number falls below this minimum, the remaining trustee or trustees may act only to call a meeting of the charity trustees, or appoint a new charity trustee. - (b) The maximum number of charity trustees is 12.
+The charity trustees may not appoint any charity trustee if as a result the number of charity trustees would exceed the maximum.